La Plagne On Snow

-Another great snowy attraction for all of the family is Grotto de Glace.
-At the top of the Plagne Bellecôte glacier, the grotto is accessible to skies and pedestrians.
+Another great snowy attraction for all of the family is Grotte de Glace.
+At the top of the Plagne Bellecôte glacier, the ice cave is accessible to skies and pedestrians.
 Venture inside the ice world of the glacier, it is free to under 11’s and €14 for the rest of the family.
 Every year as the glacier moves and changes new sculptures are created and there are many animals and other fun creations to spot.

 La Plagne Off Snow

-If you would like an alternative to being on the snow then some of these activities would be perfect, great for bad weather, pop into Plagne Centre and enjoy the indoor pool or if you are brave enough there the outdoor pool at Plagne Bellecôte – don’t worry, it is heated!
-There is also an indoor climbing centre to keep the whole family entertained and if anyone still has energy to burn then there is a gym at the sports centre too.
+If you would like an alternative to being on the snow then some of these activities would be perfect, great for bad weather.
+Montchavin Les Coches is home to the aqua leisure complex Espace Paradisio, or pop into Plagne Bellecôte and brave the outdoor pool – don’t worry, it is heated!
+There is also an indoor climbing centre to keep the whole family entertained, as well as a couple of bowling alleys.
+And if anyone still has energy to burn then there is a gym at the sports centre too.

 If you would like your off snow activities to be a little more relaxing then why not check out the spa at the Hotel Araucaria?
 Sit back and relax in the steam room or sauna or choose from their extensive treatment menu.